j4kim/SVGtarien/README.md

 move(20,0)
 ellipse(20)

-# more lines, but no repetitons -> good
+# more lines, but less repetitons -> good
 ```

 By doing so, we aim to simplify SVG images generation avoiding its verbosity.